 8. Consider the use of some of Annetta Freeman’s tools outlined below

-This includes reducing activation of the JNK pathway, NFkB, and cytokine production.
-Reduce acrolein levels.
-(Reference: Toxicology and Applied Pharmacology Volume 234, Issue 1, 1 Jan 2009, Pages 14-24 Role of endoplasmic reticulum stress in acrolein-induced endothelial activation Petra Haberzettla, Elena Vladykovskayaa, Sanjay Srivastavaa and Aruni Bhatnag aInstitute of Molecular Cardiology U of Louisville
+And reducing acrolein levels.
+Reference: Toxicology and Applied Pharmacology Volume 234, Issue 1, 1 Jan 2009, Pages 14-24 Role of endoplasmic reticulum stress in acrolein-induced endothelial activation Petra Haberzettla, Elena Vladykovskayaa, Sanjay Srivastavaa and Aruni Bhatnag aInstitute of Molecular Cardiology U of Louisville

 “Acrolein is a ubiquitous environmental pollutant and an endogenous product of lipid peroxidation.
 It is also generated during the metabolism of several drugs and amino acids….
 Acrolein-induced increase in (changes of ER Stress) were prevented by treating the cells wth the chemical chaperone — phenylbutyric acid (PBA).
 Treatment with acrolein increased the JNK pathwauy, NF-κB nuclear trannlocation, and an increase in cytokine productioon.
 Increased JNK pathway, expression of cytokine genes and NF-κB activation were not observed in cells treated with PBA.
 These findings suggest that exposure to acrolein induces ER stress and triggers the unfolded protein response and that NF-κB activation and stimulation of cytokine production by acrolein could be attributed, in part, to ER stress.
 Chemical chaperones of protein-folding may be useful in treating (ER Stress) associated with excessive acrolein exposure or production.”